Pullbacks of metric bundles and Cannon-Thurston maps: Applications, examples and related results

 \section{Applications, examples and related results}

-Given a short exact sequence of finitely generated groups there is a natural way to associate a metric graph bundle to it as was mentioned in Example 1.8 of \cite{pranab-mahan}.
+As the first application of our main theorem, we have the following.
+Given a short exact sequence of finitely generated groups there is a natural way to associate a metric graph bundle to it as mentioned in Example 1.8 of \cite{pranab-mahan}.
 See also Example \ref{exact sequence example}.
 Having said that Theorem \ref{CT for mgbdl} gives the following as an immediate consequence.